ExcelFunctions.net Logo

 5 4-i

-Further information on the Excel Imconjugate function can be found on the Microsoft Office website.
+Further details of the Excel Imconjugate function are provided on the Microsoft Office website.

 Imconjugate Function Errors